soundasleep/jevon.org/wiki/waiting-for-emberjs-to-update-its-views-manually.md

         expect($('button:contains("Go"):disabled').length).to.equal(0)
         done()
 [/code]

+It's much more likely though, that you have an error in your tests or you are failing to capture an asynchronous event.
+So you should not do what follows next.

 Here is a terrible approach, inspired by <a href="http://stackoverflow.com/questions/12086848/emberjs-how-to-wait-until-a-template-is-fully-rendered-before-accessing-its-ch">this StackOverflow answer</a>, which can be used to wait until a given view has been updated correctly: